Gigaspaces/xap-docs/site/content/xap/12.2/security/default-file-based-security-implementation-ext.markdown

 com.gs.security.fs.file-service.url = http://www.gigaspaces.com/download/attachments/gs-directory.fsm
 ```

-{{% info %}}
+{{% info "Info"%}}
 The default file-service implementation class is: `com.gigaspaces.security.fs.LocalFileService`
 {{%/info%}}

-{{% note%}}
+{{% note "Note"%}}
-It might be obvious to note that you will need to manage the security directory as a local-file, upload the file to an HTTP server, and only then configure your services with the above properties.
+You will need to manage the security directory as a local file, upload the file to an HTTP server, and only then configure your services with the above properties.
 If your HTTP server allows write-access, then the `URLFileService` can also be used for managing your directory; the `writeToFile` method (see interface) will use the output stream to write through this connection.
 {{%/note%}}

 ## Custom File Service